TheMisinformationGame/MisinformationGame/docs/Administrators.md

 ask them to register as described in the [User Registration section](#user-registration).
 Once you have found their row, then you can click the "Copy UID" button to the right of the table to copy their User ID into your clipboard.
 This User ID should look similar to `rdp1zSjlgiMTAj4t42ve4sE84CvL`.
-It will be used in later sections to register the user as an admin.
-This process to find User IDs through the Firebase Console is shown in [Figure 5](#fig5).
+The User ID will be used in later sections to register the user as an admin.
+The process to find User IDs through the Firebase Console is shown in [Figure 5](#fig5).

 <figure id="fig5">